rainaarya/Refresher_Module_OS/Assignment2/README.txt

 This question has 2 Subparts.
 I have combined the functionality of both subparts into a single C program.
 The C file name for the same is 'a2q1.c' and the executable file name is 'a2q1'

+To compile explicitly use 'gcc a2q1.c -o a2q1' and run using ./a2q1

 The program first generates the matrix using the appropriate functions (subpart 1).
 Then it asks the user about the row number where he/she wants the column size to change and asks for the new column size (subpart 2).